The Child Welfare Training Project

 The project recruits and trains master and bachelor-level social workers to be competent Child Protective Service professionals.
-Student participants receive payment of their in-state tuition and social work program fees for up to two years.
+Student participants receive payment of their in-state tuition and social work program fees for up to two years, as well as a $500 monthly stipend.
 In exchange, students contractually agree to work full-time in Arizona’s DCS upon graduation.
 The work commitment is between one and two years, depending on the level of tuition assistance received.
 This tuition assistance represents an investment in the DCS workforce and in the vulnerable families of Arizona.

 Funding provided by the Child Welfare Field Education and Student Support Project, a Title IV-E grant.